 In addition, not all non-recourse loans are identical.
 For example, non-recourse clauses in some loan agreements indicate the specific circumstances under which the lender will not hold the borrower liable in the event of default.
 Borrowers are held personally liable in case that they have carried out a project resulting in environmental pollution or when they are guilty of fraud.
 Such types of loans are sometimes referred to as limited recourse loans.

-, non-recourse debt is typically used for the financing of major projects by the government or quasi-government institutions.
+In Canada, non-recourse debt is typically used for the financing of major projects by the government or quasi-government institutions.
 For example, infrastructural projects such as toll roads, hospitals, or power generating plants are usually completed by resorting to non-recourse debt.
 Commercial real estate projects such as the construction of buildings and shopping malls are also financed by this type of loans.
 In general, non-recourse debt is used for projects with long loan periods, high capital expenditures, and uncertain revenue streams.

 Non-recourse loans may come with certain requirements such as making a higher down payment or having a certain amount of money set aside.
 Lenders try to make sure that there is a degree of certainty they can recoup potential losses if borrowers default on their loans.